 The colours emitted by metals at different temperatures.

 The discovery of heat radiation is a very curious one.
 It was discovered by the English Astronomer, William Herschel.
 He noticed that a thermometer, when moved from one end of a prism spectrum to another, would register a temperature change.
 The highest temperature was observed below the red band of the visible light.
 Hence, the name Infrared.
 Infrared waves though, are not to be confused with Heatwaves.
 Since all forms of electromagnetic radiation transfer energy from place to place, they could all be termed as Heat Waves.

 How Is Radiation Different From Other Two Modes?

 Unlike Conduction and Convection, Thermal Radiation requires no medium to transfer heat.
 The heat that the Earth receives from the sun is through Radiation.
-This is because radiation occurs through electromagnetic waves and they do not need a medium for transmission.
+This is because radiation occurs through electromagnetic waves, and they do not need a medium for transmission.
 Thermal Radiation has another interesting property.
-It has been found that darker bodies absorb and emit heat radiation better that bodies with lighter colours.
+It has been found that darker bodies absorb and emit heat radiation better than bodies with lighter colours.
 This is why people prefer to wear white colours in summers and darker colours in winters.
 Black especially is faster at both absorption and emission of heat that White.
 For humans, the thermal emissivity is independent of the colour of the skin.
-Skin is an exceptionally good absorber and emitter of Infrared Radiation.
+Skin is a perfect absorber and emitter of Infrared Radiation.
 If you saw a human through infrared waves, we would all appear black.
 We lose half our energy through radiation even if the surrounding atmosphere is not much colder than our body.

 Related Physics Links